ldsomeone/MachineLearningProject/README.md

 ### Linear Regression - 5 Points
-**Project Name:** Predicting the Damage of Forest Fires **Description:** This project involves implementing a linear regression model to predict the area that a forest fire wil burn based on the temperature of a given day..
+**Project Name:** Predicting the Damage of Forest Fires **Description:** This project involves implementing a linear regression model to predict the area that a forest fire wil burn based on the temperature of a given day.
 The dataset used contains data used to both train and test the model.
+The results are then plotted on a scatter graph.
 **Date:** 9/8/24
 **References:**
 - [Video used to Assist with Coding](https://www.youtube.com/watch?v=45ryDIPHdGg&t=262s)